cocos/cocos-docs/en/concepts/scene/skybox.md

     > - The property boxes in CubeMap that do not have a texture asset yet will be populated using the default asset.
     > - The six property boxes in CubeMap **do not use the same texture**, otherwise they will not be displayed properly for some platforms.

-4. Finally, drag the finished CubeMap asset into the **Envmap** property box of the skybox component, and you are done with the CubeMap application.
+4. Finally, drag the finished CubeMap asset into the **Envmap** property box of the **Skybox** component, and you are done with the CubeMap application.

     ![CubeMap](skybox/cubemap-show.png)